isomerpages/moe-dunearnsec/_school/Principal's Message.md

 and life, we envision every Dunearnite to be a gracious life-long learner with good character, who is ever-ready to pivot and learn new skills to navigate the complexities and ambiguities of the 21st Century.</p>
-<p>Our mission is “Nurturing students to be future ready - Learn with Passion
+<p>Our mission is “<em>Nurturing students to be future ready - Learn with Passion &amp; Lead with Purpose</em>”.
-&amp; Lead with Purpose”.
 At Dunearn Secondary, we design curriculum and co-curriculum that will nurture our students into critical thinkers, leverage learning experiences to ignite and foster the joy of learning as well as develop values-driven programmes to build strength of character, cultivate attitudes, competencies and skills to enable students to become productive citizens of society in their future.
 We understand that the more the world shifts and tilts, the greater the need to anchor our students on a set of strong core values and moral principles.
-Our school’s〖 R〗^3 ICH values are the signposts which guide every action and are encouraged in all facets of the lives of our students and staff.
+Our school’s R<sup>3</sup>ICH values are the signposts which guide every action and are encouraged in all facets of the lives of our students and staff.
 These values form the bedrock of the school’s commitment to delivering a holistic education for your child.</p>
 <p>There are educators and there are the daily unsung classroom heroes: those
 beacons of inspiration that directly touch and transform lives, stir souls and instill the confidence and faith that many students are lacking.
 Every